 Admission requirements for International students are the same as for U.S. citizens and permanent residents.
 International/Foreign applicants, however, must fulfill two additional conditions:

-• Demonstrate proficiency in English by obtaining a minimum score on the TOEFL (Test of English as a Foreign Language, see the TOEFL website).
+- Demonstrate proficiency in English by obtaining a minimum score on the TOEFL (Test of English as a Foreign Language, see the TOEFL website).
 Minimum scores are 92 on the internet-based TOEFL.
 Minimum scores are 24 for the writing and speaking sections.
 TOEFL scores are valid for two years after the test date.
 OR International English Language Testing System (IELTS) – minimum score of 7.
 A student who attended an English-speaking University does not have to submit TOEFL scores.
-(This requirement may be waived for applicants who demonstrate proficiency in English by completing one year of full-time study with a minimum GPA of 3.0 at an accredited college or university in the U.S. or earning a degree from a university outside of the U.S. with instruction fully in English)

-Further information regarding these requirements and other requirements for foreign students may be found at the UCSF International Students and Scholars Office website.
+Further information regarding these requirements and other requirements for foreign students may be found at the UCSF International Students and Scholars Office website or on the Graduate Division's International Admissions webpage.

 Annual fees can be found at the UCSF Registrar's web site under student fees/tuition for the School of Nursing PhD students (the Dept. of Social and Behavioral Sciences is affiliated with the UCSF School of Nursing).
 Note: the pages at the Registrar's site do NOT include costs of housing, food, and other living expenses.